citp/privacy-policy-historical/v/vi/vie/viewmenu.com.md

 California Privacy Rights: Under California Civil Code sections 1798.83-1798.84, California residents are entitled to ask us for a notice identifying the categories of personal customer information which we share with our affiliates and/or third parties for marketing purposes, and providing contact information for such affiliates and/or third parties.
 If you are a California resident and would like a copy of this notice, please submit a written request to the following address:

-SinglePlatform, Corp
+SinglePlatform, LLC
-32 Broadway, Suite 1104
+100 Broadway, 6th Floor
-New York, NY 10004
+New York, NY 10005

 ### How Can I Delete My Account?